inkVerb/VIP/601/Lesson-12.md

 It's time to go to [The Linux Foundation](https://training.linuxfoundation.org/) and get certified

 Start by searching for the *Linux Foundation Certified System Administrator (LFCS)* certification

+If you haven't yet, be sure to finish [Linux 501: Web Stack](https://github.com/inkVerb/VIP/blob/master/501/README.md)